Hyphens and Dashes

 Em dashes

-Em dashes (—) work like parenthesis and commas ( adding non-essential information to the sentence) and as we mentioned earlier this usually is when the information we adding doesn't fit well (grammatically or just doesn't flow with the sentence).
-The em dashes can both use with space on either side or without spaces.
-Depends on the style of the writing.
+Em dashes (—) work like parentheses and commas and add non-essential information to the sentence, especially when the information we are adding doesn't fit well with the sentence.
+The em dashes can be used with space on either side or without spaces, depending on the style of writing.
+For example:

 My best friend—who I haven't seen in years—got married yesterday.